crate/crate-sample-apps/python/documentation.md

 ```

 #### Executing Multiple Statements (Bulk Operations)
-Parameter substitution is also possible when executing multiple statements.
-This can be done using the `executemany()` method.
+Parameter substitution is also possible when executing multiple statements using the `executemany()` method.
 The second argument requires a list of tuples where each tuple represents the parameter of a single statement.

 ```python
 cursor.executemany("""